FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Bootstrapped median5–8%60–100%MicroConf / Indie Hackers surveys (2024)

-Growth rates naturally decelerate as revenue scales.
-A SaaS going from €5k to €10k MRR (100% growth) is not comparable to one going from €200k to €400k MRR (also 100% growth).
+The revenue growth rate naturally decelerates as revenue scales.
+A SaaS going from €5k to €10k MRR (100% growth) is not comparable to one going from €200k to €400k MRR (also 100%).
 The absolute dollar increase tells a very different story.
 Always pair percentage growth with absolute revenue context.

-For a broader set of SaaS performance benchmarks beyond just growth rate, see the SaaS growth benchmarks.
+For a broader set of SaaS performance benchmarks beyond just growth, see the SaaS growth benchmarks.

 Ignoring negative months.
 Some founders skip months where growth was negative and only report positive periods.
 This is dishonest and investors will catch it.
 If March was -3% and April was +12%, your two-month growth is the compound of both, not just the good month.